banzaicloud/pipeline/README.md

 #### Apache Spark

 One of the default `spotguides` describes an Apache Spark deployment.
 For further information about the Apache Spark `spotguide` please follow this [guide](docs/spotguides.md).
-A typical example of a Spark flow looks like this.
+A typical example of a Spark flow is this.

 ![Spark Flow](docs/images/spark-flow.png)